 As you might expect with a personal loan for bad credit borrowers, you won’t find the lowest interest rates ever at NetCredit.
 But what you will find is a lender willing to work with people who don’t have a perfect credit history, so there’s going to be some give-and-take from both parties.

 NetCredit offers different ranges of interest rates in different states because each state has different laws about how much interest a lender can charge.
 You’ll probably see a range somewhere between 36% and 155% APR, but again, this all depends on where you live.
 In some states, you might even qualify for lower rates.

 How much can you borrow from NetCredit?

 The answer is anywhere between $1,000 and $10,000, so you have some flexibility based on what your financial needs may be.
 It’s also important to note that these loans are unsecured, meaning you don’t have to put up any collateral, such as your house, car title, or cash savings.

-Currently, they only offer personal loans to individuals residing in the following states:
+Currently, NetCredit personal loans are only available to individuals residing in the following states:

 - Washington, DC